bambooforest/IntroDataScience_Spring_2022/3_data/README.md

 (Recall what we’ve discussed about data and software licenses.)
-The idea is similar to [open source code](https://en.wikipedia.org/wiki/Open_source), i.e., the idea that source code is made openly and freely aailable.
+The idea is similar to [open source code](https://en.wikipedia.org/wiki/Open_source), i.e., the idea that source code is made openly and freely available.
 Both open data and open source code are integral to [open data science](https://en.wikipedia.org/wiki/Open_science_data) and [reproducible science](https://en.wikipedia.org/wiki/Reproducibility).